-6 Sanibel Island Beaches Where Stress Melts Away and Kids Can Play
+6 Sanibel Island Beaches Where Stress Melts Away and Kids Play

 Top 6 Sanibel Island Beaches for Relaxation and Family Time

 Known as the most popular beach in Sanibel Island, Bowman’s Beach beckons beach lovers who enjoy white sand and lots of shells.
-This picturesque spot has experienced less development than other beaches in the area and has several amenities for visitors.
-Guests will find picnic tables, grills, restrooms and bike racks.
+This picturesque spot has experienced less development than other beaches and has several amenities.
+Guests find picnic tables, grills, restrooms and bike racks.
 In addition, visit the fishing pier, go canoeing and kayaking, and hike the nature trail.

 Info: Parking fees cost about $5 per hour, and a saltwater fishing license is required to fish from the shore.